isabella232/Spoke-tensiometer/3D printed spoke tensiometer/README.md

-# Spoke-tensiometer
+# 3D Printed Spoke Tensiometer

-3D printed spoke tensiometer based on Jobst Brandt's and Filip Kralyevski's designs
+3D printed spoke tensiometer based on Jobst Brandt's and Filip Kralyevski's designs.

 *This is a work in progress*